 Presently, the District's five state-of-the-art campuses and University Center are located in industrial, suburban and metropolitan areas where a major share of Michigan's technical and skilled occupations are located.
-Because of the diversity of its service areas, WCCCD places a strong emphasis on occupational and career programs and traditional college and university transfer programs, including those within the liberal arts disciplines.
+Because of the diversity of its service areas, WCCCD places a strong emphasis on occupational and career programs and traditional college and university transfer programs.